jesperbjerke/wa-fronted/README.md

 To enable an editable area, simply add a filter function to 'wa_fronted_options' that passes and returns a multidimensional array.
 Note that both themes and plugins can call this filter before or after eachother and build upon or replace options.

 The first level of the array consists of the key "defaults" (optional) and "post_types".
 In "defaults", specify whatever you want to be set as default when you have not set anything else in that specific area.
-In "post_types" you create an array for each post type you want to enable frontend editing for.
+In "post_types" you create an array for each post type you want to enable frontend editing for (you can also use 'front_page' if you just want to target your static front page).
 Inside, you set "editable_areas" with an array with options for each editable area on this post type.

 The following example will enable the regular post content on front page to be editable from frontend if logged in user has role "administrator", with a toolbar consisting of only bold and italic buttons, but on posts we allow a full toolbar and leaving permission to the default (current_user_can('edit_posts')).